caente/remove-filter/README.md

 assert( felix.removeField('name) == 1 :: HNil)
 ```

-this turned out to be impossible, so I wrote this instead https://github.com/caente/equals-except
+this turned out to be impossible, so I wrote this instead https://github.com/caente/equals-except since that was what I needed...